 Report A Concern

-If you believe a child has been harmed or may be at immediate risk of harm, and you are unable to contact your welfare officer or the Swim England safeguarding team please make immediate contact with an appropriate agency, such as:
+- In Case of Emergency: If you believe a child is in immediate danger or has been harmed, and you cannot reach your welfare officer or the Swim England safeguarding team, contact an appropriate emergency service immediately, such as:

 - The Police